Wednesday, April 10, 2024

 The very acts of eating, drinking, and breathing are daily reminders that we ¹depend on things outside ourselves for life.
 They also remind us of how fragile life truly is when we can not access these basic essential resources.

 When we stop to consider it, what is necessary for life comes to us from ²without, not within.
-If we do not partake of these physical resources we die.
+If we do not partake of these physical resources, we physically die.
 We usually don't give this much thought until the threat of not having these presents itself.

 This is not only true physically but spiritually as well.
 Without God - and these physical resources created and sustained by Him - we cease to ³function as we were designed to.

 So we are indirectly sustained by God through the things that we need for life.
-Without God these things would no exist and neither would we.
+Without God these things would not exist and neither would we.

-No amount of rebellion or desire to be ²independent - "free" - of our physical or spiritual needs (or limits) will change our dependence.
+No amount of resistance to dependence or the desire to be ²independent - "free" - of our physical or spiritual needs (or limits) will change our dependence.
 We may ignore, resist, or deny our dependence, but to do so ultimately leads to death - physically and spiritually.

 To continue receiving and benefiting from what we must have for life requires acknowledging our ongoing need for and dependence on them and their Source.
-Otherwise it will lead to continued separation from the very Source of life.
+Otherwise, it will lead to continued separation from the very Source of life and ultimate separation from all created things after this present existance.

-Even though we often despise ²dependence, in the above examples dependence is good, not bad, because it helps sustains our lives.
+Even though we often despise ²dependence, in the above examples dependence is good, not bad, because it helps sustain our lives.

 Every day and every breath is a gift.
 It is not a guarantee or a right.
 Without God and all He provides, only death is certain, not life.
 Be grateful for your life and all it offers and seek to use it to honor the Giver.